CMC 2020 Online

 - Creative Masterclass

-The CMC Keynote Panel will consider the ongoing implications of the Black Lives Matter campaign on the children’s and youth audience, and on our industry that serves them.
-Key figures in the campaign will join this important discussion to open CMC 2020: Sonita Alleyne OBE, Master of Jesus College Cambridge; Miranda Wayland, Head of Creative Diversity at the BBC; Prof. Kevin Clark Founding Director of the Center for Digital Media Innovation and Diversity at George Mason University (US); Adam Campbell, Director of Product at Azoomee/ Da Vinci Media; Larissa Kennedy, NUS President.
+The CMC Keynote Panel considered the ongoing implications of the Black Lives Matter campaign on the children’s and youth audience, and on our industry that serves them.
+Key figures in the campaign joined this important discussion to open CMC 2020: Sonita Alleyne OBE, Master of Jesus College Cambridge; Miranda Wayland, Head of Creative Diversity at the BBC; Prof. Kevin Clark Founding Director of the Center for Digital Media Innovation and Diversity at George Mason University (US); Adam Campbell, Director of Product at Azoomee/ Da Vinci Media; Larissa Kennedy, NUS President.

-Waterstones Children’s Laureate and number one best-selling author-illustrator of the ‘How to Train Your Dragon’ and ‘The Wizards of Once’ series, and author of the ‘Emily Brown’ picture books, Cressida Cowell will be joining us online on Wednesday 8th July for this year’s Creative Keynote.
+Waterstones Children’s Laureate and number one best-selling author-illustrator of the ‘How to Train Your Dragon’ and ‘The Wizards of Once’ series, and author of the ‘Emily Brown’ picture books, Cressida Cowell joined us online for this year’s Creative Keynote.

 Bonus strands available with your delegate pass

-From Monday 6 July there will be extra strands of on-demand content on our bespoke online system covering key CMC topics:
+From Monday 6 July there are extra strands of on-demand content on our bespoke online system covering key CMC topics:

 - Research Strand half-hours